thinkst/canarytools-docs/docs/canarytokens/actions.md

       - name: memo
         required: true
         type: string
-        description: A reminder that will be included in the alert to let you know where you placed this Canarytoken.
+        description: A reminder that will be included in the alert to let you know where you placed this Canarytoken
       - name: kind
         required: true
         type: string